-How to Avoid Constipation In the First Place
+How to Avoid Constipation in the First Place

 Part of healthy eating means a diet with plenty of fiber.
 Our bodies cannot actually digest fiber, and certain types work in our gut to keep stool soft enough that it passes efficiently, without pain or strain.
 Insoluble fiber has been shown to play a role preventing constipation because it helps to increase the bulk or weight of the stool and helps the stool pass more quickly.
-While wheat bran is the food most studied with respect to preventing constipation, other sources of insoluble fiber includes vegetables and whole grains (such as brown rice, oatmeal, quinoa, and whole grain breads and cereals).
-Another common type of fiber is soluble fiber and include beans, peas, lentils, nuts, seeds, fruits with skin, psyllium (ispaghula husk), dried fruits and some vegetables.
+While wheat bran is the food most studied with respect to preventing constipation, other sources of insoluble fiber include vegetables and whole grains (such as brown rice, oatmeal, quinoa, and whole grain breads and cereals).
+Another common type of fiber is soluble fiber and includes beans, peas, lentils, nuts, seeds, fruits with skin, psyllium (ispaghula husk), dried fruits and some vegetables.
 Soluble fiber attracts water in the intestine, turning to a gel and slowing the passage of stool through the gut.
-It is best to include both insoluable and soluable fiber in a healthy diet to help maintain stool consistency, regularity, and overall gut function.
+It is best to include both insoluble and soluble fiber in a healthy diet to help maintain stool consistency, regularity and overall gut function.

 In order for a fiber supplement to play a role in the prevention of constipation, it must resist fermentation to remain intact in the gut, and increase water content of the stool to soften or bulk stools.
 Coarse wheat bran and psyllium meet these criteria.
-Wheat bran does not ferment and psyllium is slowly fermented .
+Wheat bran does not ferment and psyllium is slowly fermented.
 Psyllium also increases water content of the stool because it is a gel-forming fiber that attracts water.

 - Sip water or other beverages made mostly of water throughout the day.